timschreiber/timschreiber.github.com/_posts/2012-04-07-my-first-randori.md

 - software-craftsmanship
 ---

 In the second meeting of the Utah Software Craftsmanship group that I attended, [Mike Clement][1] presented on Randori: Group Practice.
-Randori is a term used in Japanese martial arts to describe free-style practice.
-The term literally means “chaos taking” or “grasping freedom,” implying a freedom from the structured practice of kata.
 Randori may be contrasted with kata, as two potentially complementary types of training.

 Kata is a Japanese word describing detailed choreographed patterns of movements practiced either solo or in pairs.
 A code kata is an exercise in programming which helps a programmer hone their skills through practice and repetition.
 Dave Thomas has published many katas at [http://codekata.pragprog.com/codekata][2].